Evolution through innovation: a new way to define company size

 Note: The current standards treat large multinational companies with over US$5billion in revenue distinctly.

 To define the revenue thresholds, we first reviewed the B Corp community’s revenue data for each size category above.
-We were looking for revenue ranges that most closely reflect the typical company revenues for the above number of workers on an FTE basis.
+We were looking for revenue ranges that most closely reflected the typical company revenues for the above number of workers on an FTE basis.

 For each revenue data set, we reviewed the statistical outliers.
 We used these outliers to inform revenue thresholds that correspond to each FTE-based size category.
-Through this analysis, we also observed that roughly 10% of companies in the B Corp community could get allocated upwards in size due to this proposed size definition change.
+Through this analysis, we also observed that roughly 10% of companies in the B Corp community could get allocated upwards in size due to this size definition change.